< Back to Leadership Vacancies

 The Board of Trustees, the Search Committee, and Search Associates would like to thank all candidates who expressed interest in the Superintendent position at the American School of Recife and to everyone who both assisted in and supported the successful search process.

 seeks a new

 The American School of Recife (EAR) located in Recife, Brazil was founded in 1957.
 The school is a private, non-sectarian, not-for-profit day school.
-The school offers a Nursery through 12th grade educational programs for students currently representing 13 nationalities.
-The school is accredited by AdvancED-SACS in the United States, the State of Pernambuco Ministry of Education and Recife Municipal Education Council in Brazil.
+The school offers a Nursery through 12th grade educational programs for students currently representing 17 nationalities.
+The school is accredited by Cognia, a United States based accreditation organization, the State of Pernambuco Ministry of Education and Recife Municipal Education Council in Brazil.
 The school is a member of the Association of American Schools in Brazil (AASB), the Association of American Schools in South America (AASSA) and the Association for the Advancement of International Education (AAIE).

 Mission, Vision and Core Values